Sharonkatinda/Anita-s-Kitchen/README.md

 Anitas Kitchen is a fictional restaurant website showcasing their menu, customer reviews, and contact information.
 The website is built using HTML and CSS to create a responsive and visually appealing user interface.

 ## Program Setup Instructions
-1. Clone the repository: `git clone `
+1. Clone the repository: `git clone https://github.com/Sharonkatinda/Anita-s-Kitchen.git`
-2. Navigate to the project folder: `cd anitas-kitchen`
+2. Navigate to the project folder: `cd anita-s-kitchen`
 3. Open the `index.html` file in your web browser to view the website.

 ## GitHub Pages
 The website is hosted on GitHub Pages.
-You can access it using the following link: [Anitas Kitchen Website](https://your-username.github.io/anitas-kitchen/)
+You can access it using the following link: [Anitas Kitchen Website]()

 ## Screenshots
 Insert screenshots or GIFs showcasing different sections of the website.